- University of Guelph Accessibility Conference (May 30, 2018): “Rethinking ‘Participation’: Inclusive Design for Evaluation of Student Engagement”

 - Download a draft slideshow (pptx PowerPoint format)

 - Handout available under Teaching tab.

 - Canadian Philosophical Association (June 4, 2018): “Building Epistemic Justice: Disability, Epistemic Exclusion, and the Material Built Environment”

 - Canadian Philosophical Association (June 5, 2018): comments on Michael Montess’s “Challenging the Anthropocentrism in the Ethics of Climate Change”

 - Canadian Bioethics Society (May 24, 2018): “Healthism and Exclusion in Population-level Health Nudging Practices”

 I believe that (i) pedagogical work should be collaborative and shared, that (ii) pedagogical work is scholarly work that is discredited and undervalued by current conceptualizations of what counts as “scholarly”, that (iii) pedagogical work is disproportionately produced by people who are in precarious academic positions and/or are members of marginalized and oppressed identity groups, and that (iv) we should be working to build a culture of citation, sharing, and support around pedagogical work.
 I believe this Creative Commons license helps work toward some of those goals, and that is why I license my materials under it.
-If you have any questions, please feel free to contact me.
+If you have any questions or suggestions for better practices, please feel free to contact me.